 - Communicate Results: Share the results of the goal-setting efforts with stakeholders.
 Transparency in successes and challenges fosters trust and engagement.

-- Revise and Adapt: Based on the evaluation, revise strategies and adapt goals as necessary to respond to changing circumstances or new insights.
+- Revise and Adapt: Based on the evaluation, revise strategies and adapt goals to respond to changing circumstances or new insights.

 Overcoming Challenges